JefGrailet/WISE/Dataset/README.md

 # Dataset

-*By Jean-François Grailet (last updated: June 23, 2020)*
+*By Jean-François Grailet (last updated: July 3, 2020)*

 ## About

-**Remark: in the course of 2020, [PlanetLab will be shut down](https://www.systemsapproach.org/blog/its-been-a-fun-ride).
+**Remark: in 2020, [PlanetLab will be shut down](https://www.systemsapproach.org/blog/its-been-a-fun-ride).
 The vantage points mentioned in our different snapshots will therefore no longer be available.**

 The data provided in this repository consists in separate sets of files collected for a variety of Autonomous Systems (or ASes) at specific dates.
 Each set of files (or _snapshot_) was obtained by